neat/mutation

 This repair helper runs after structural edits when the controller wants to keep a mutated genome above a minimum hidden-capacity floor.
 It is less about exploration than about preserving a usable topology budget so later mutation, evaluation, and selection steps do not inherit a trivially underbuilt graph.

-The helper may add hidden nodes, wire missing edges, and rebuild cached connection structures, so callers should treat it as a topology-maintenance pass rather than a tiny invariant check.
+The helper may add hidden nodes, wire missing edges, normalize feed-forward node ordering, and rebuild cached connection structures, so callers should treat it as a topology-maintenance pass rather than a tiny invariant check.
+Those structural edits now stay on the canonical add-node/add-connection identity paths so repair work cannot drift from the innovation tracker or the explicit topology-policy bridge.

 Parameters: